Sending

 If not, you'll just have to keep waiting for your transaction to make it from the memory pool to the blockchain.

 New blocks are added to the blockchain at 10-minute intervals (on average).
-So depending on the fee you've set on your transaction, you shouldn't need to wait too long for your transaction to get confirmed.
+So depending on the fee you've set on your transaction, you shouldn't have to wait too long for your transaction to get confirmed.

 Don't rely on transactions in the memory pool.
-Memory pool transactions are not permanent, so don't consider a payment as "complete" until the transaction has made it in to the blockchain.
+Memory pool transactions are not permanent, so don't consider a payment as "complete" until the transaction has made it into the blockchain.

-How does a transaction make it in to the blockchain?
+How does a transaction make it into the blockchain?

 Each node has the opportunity to try and add the transactions from their memory pool on to their blockchain.
 This process is known as mining.